bret victor

 https://worrydream.com/

-researcher on the the future of computing, spatial computing, extended cognition and more. founder of dynamicland.
+bret is a visionary and researcher on the the future of computing, spatial computing, extended cognition and more. he's the founder of dynamicland.

-his main thesis reflects a frustration i held for a long time, but wasn't able to articulate: we invented the dynamic medium (you could interpret it as "computing", but see the references below for way more detail) and we still don't use it to 10% of its potential.
+his main thesis reflects a frustration i held for a long time, but wasn't able to articulate well: we invented the dynamic medium (you could interpret it as "computers" or "computing as a whole", but see the references below for way more detail) and we still don't use it to 10% of its potential. we don't explore the dimensions of dynamic systems it opens up. we use it ever so often to translate busywork from previously a desk into a "desktop".

 references: